tablecheck/vesper-icons/README.md

 #### Design

-Workflow depends on Type 3 for Windows, which is a paid software program.
+Workflow depends on Type 3 font editor for Windows, which is a paid software program.
 If anyone knows a good FOSS cross-platform font editor let me know.

 - Draw vector in favorite tool, export to SVG
 - In Type 3: